getgrav/grav-skeleton-landio-site/pages/01.home/thankyou/formdata.md

 ---
 title: Thank you !
+navbar_class: navbar-dark bg-inverse

 ---

 Your email was sent.
 Thank you !